luke-beep/all-about-windows/README.md

 3. Disable Nvidia Ambient Occlusion.
 This will disable the GPU from using Ambient Occlusion.
 This will increase performance.
 4. Disable Nvidia Shadowplay.
 This will disable the GPU from using Shadowplay.
 This will increase performance.
 5. Enable/Disable Resizable bar.
 This will enable the GPU from using Resizable bar.
 This will increase performance. **Only Available for the 30 series**

+ **For those who are using an Intel/AMD CPU, you can disable the following:**
+Disable Intel Hyperthreading using Process Lasso.
+This will disable the CPU from using hyperthreading.
+This will increase performance.